 And now to the questions posed: the efficacy of objects as metaphors in photography.

-The basic problem here is that stated by Sue Sontag, and often quoted on this site,
+The underlying problem with photographic metaphors is that stated by Sontag, as paraphrased by LaGrange, and often quoted on this site,

 photographs do not seem strongly bound by the intention of the photographer Sontag, On Photography, quoted in La Grange (2005) p.37